JosephCantrell/Auto-Twitch-Drops/README.md

 Enter your username, password in the `config.py` file

-Inside of this `config.py` file, you need to modify the streamerURLs and AlreadyGot values to tell the program what to visit and if to skip certain streamers if you already have the drop
+Inside of this `config.py` file, you need to modify the streamerURLs values to tell the program what to visit
+Modify the `status.txt` to tell the bot to skip certain streamers if you already have the drop

 ```
 username = Enter your username here